AlbertP3/FlashCards/README.md

 ## Final Actions and Next EFC
 - FlashCards strives to provide a seamless transition between datasets thus there are two types of actions that facilitate this process
 - Final Actions are executed after pressing 'next' on the synopsis, after the revision is completed.
 Behaviour is controlled via "final_actions" parameter in config.
 This action can for example automatically create a *Revision* file from a *Language* or save mistakes from *Revision* and initiate an *Ephemeral* or suggest a next set
 - Next EFC can be invoked at any moment to open a recommended set, unless 'require_saved' is set to True.
-Order and filters are controlled by the "next_efc" parameter.
+Order and filters are controlled by the efc opt parameter.

 ## Mistakes